Introduction

 Foregoing some slop

-Goodbye, ESLint!
+- Goodbye, ESLint!
 There have been so many occasions where I’ve had to deal with blogging templates with in-built pre-commit hooks which enforce contrived and arbitrary linting rules that, frankly, I couldn’t be bothered with.
-Obviously, linting is awesome for ensuring consistency and best practice, but that’s with shared and large codebases.
-You’re dealing with, at most, your mediocre MDX blog posts and some interior fetching.
-It’s just not worth the hypertension.
+Obviously, linting is awesome for ensuring consistency and best practice, but that’s for shared and large codebases.
+You’re dealing with, at most, your MDX blog posts and some interior fetching.
+It’s just not worth the headache.

-You really don’t need analytics via Umami or Plausible.
-Let’s be realistic: for many personal blogs, unless you’re an anime profile picture Twitter microcelebrity and/or the daughter of Taylor Swift you don’t need to know how many of your avid fans click Big Button A versus how many click Big Button B.
+- You probably don’t need analytics via Umami or Plausible.
+Let’s be realistic: for many personal blogs, unless you’re an anime profile picture Twitter microcelebrity, you don’t need to know how many of your readers click Big Button A versus how many click Big Button B.

-You really don’t need a comments section via Giscus.
+- You likely don’t need a comments section via Giscus.
 This opens up a can of worms involving the ability to spam comments and the necessity to moderate them.
 If you want organic discussion about your blog posts to happen, then share on social media and let people discuss there.

 - Speaking of sharing on social media, let’s get rid of the share buttons.
-Please inform me of a single time you have used a share button on a blog post.
+When was the last time you actually used a share button on a blog post rather than just copying the URL?

-You really don’t need a CMS unless you have thousands of posts and/or are willing to navigate through a clunky management interface.
+- You probably don’t need a CMS unless you have thousands of posts and/or are willing to navigate through a clunky management interface.
 Markdown and folders is really all you need, which you can organize to your preference via folder or file naming conventions.

 .env